tvandort/lightning-talk-implementation-details/slides.md

 implementation details

-note: wanted to talk about implementation details something ive done, something ive seen at client sites, & seen other peers do so going to ask everyone here ->
+note: wanted to talk about implementation details

+in particular not testing them its something ive done, something ive seen at client sites, & seen other peers do so going to ask everyone here ->

 ---